 EXPLORE OUR PROGRAM

-The USU Eastern Automotive Technology program is accredited by the National Automotive Technician Education Foundation (NATEF).
+The Automotive Technology program is a Master NATEF (National Automotive Technician Education Foundation) accredited program.

 Utah State University Eastern has the lowest tuition in the state.
 Take advantage of the low cost while earning a quality degree.